 This indicator checks whether public procurement is based on the principles of equal treatment, non-discrimination, proportionality and transparency.
 The elements of this indicator cover the key principles on which the system of public procurement procedures is based.
 The focus is on examining public procurement procedures in practice, that is, checking whether and to what extent they are carried out in accordance with regulations and defined principles, with a special focus on the use of the Public Procurement Portal.
 The new Law on Public Procurement, which regulates the rules of public procurement procedures, was adopted in 2019.
 The law defines the principles that the contracting authorities are obliged to adhere to.
-They imply that the contracting authorities are obliged to adhere to adhere to act in a transparent and proportional manner.35 In accordance with the Law, the contracting authority is obliged to take all necessary measures to prevent corruption in the planning of public procurements, in the public procurement process or during the execution of public procurement contracts, in order to detect corruption in a timely manner, to eliminate or reduce harmful consequences of corruption and how the participants in corruption would be punished.36
+They imply that the contracting authorities are obliged to act in an economical and efficient manner, to ensure competition, the equal position of all business entities, without discrimination, as well as to act in a transparent and proportional manner.35 In accordance with the Law, the contracting authority is obliged to take all necessary measures to prevent corruption in the planning of public procurements, in the public procurement process or during the execution of public procurement contracts, in order to detect corruption in a timely manner, to eliminate or reduce harmful consequences of corruption and how the participants in corruption would be punished.36